 A kid craves the other sex, and gets it.
 On himself

+When Eli was only two, her parents realised that their son felt like a girl and that her biological sex didn’t match with her genre identity.
 At first her parents were concerned about this behaviour, but finally they understood that the most important thing was for their child to be happy and free to be what she desired.
 At age 9, Fernando officially became Elian – the male name has been changed on all her documents – and at 11 she started taking a testosterone-suppressor, a medicine with reversible effects.